Skip to main content

 To understand what factors determine pathway levels of these seven proteins, we developed an approach for pathway state visualization in MPAC.
 We transformed the continuous-valued inferred pathway levels to discretized pathway states with the values activated, normal, or repressed.
 The resulting plots presented a protein’s direct pathway network interaction partners and all associated pathway state information for that protein and its partners, under the reasoning that a determinant of a functionally-implicated protein’s pathway state would have correlated states across all patients (Supplementary Figures 57).
 For example, in all 11 patients, CD86’s pathway states agreed with its RNA states as well as with six of its seven downstream interacting complexes (Supplementary Figure 5B), indicating their parallel roles in determining CD86’s pathway states.
 In contrast, CD86’s two downstream gene families and one downstream complex had states that disagreed with CD86 in one or three patients, respectively (Supplementary Figure 5B), suggesting a less influential role.
 CD86’s CNA states, to the other extreme, did not agree with CD86’s pathway state in any patient (Supplementary Figure 5B).
 In one patient, TCGA-CR-6487, CD86’s CNA state is repressed and its RNA state is activated (Figure 3C).
 If studying CD86 from individual genomic datasets without any pathway information, it would be hard to determine CD86’s functional protein state, illustrating the advantages of our pathway-based approach.
 Another feature of MPAC’s visualization function was showing patient-to-patient variations on pathway determinants.
 FASLG, for instance, had many upstream and downstream neighbors, of which only two upstream and one downstream complexes had pathway states correlated with FASLG, while all the other neighbors had various states across the eleven patients (Supplementary Figures 7B and 8).
 Such diverse states of FASLG’s neighbors likely reflected subtle cancer mechanism differences within this patient group and MPAC can highlight these differences.

-To examine potential clinical implications of these seven proteins, we evaluated their correlation with the patients’ overall survival.
+To examine potential clinical implications of these seven proteins, we evaluated their association with the patients’ overall survival.
 For proteins from the same submodule, we used their inferred pathway levels to divide the 71 HPV+ exploratory patients into two groups: those with all relevant proteins in activated pathway levels and those that were not.
+This approach facilitates easy visualization to examine the association with survival data, while also taking advantage of the fact that all seven proteins exhibit activated pathway states in Group I patients.
 The overall survival distributions of patients from the two groups were compared and evaluated by a log-rank test.
 For every submodule, although the improvement was not always statistically significant, the set of patients with proteins with activated pathway levels always had a better survival distribution than the set that did not (Supplementary Figure 9A).
-In particular, when patients had both CD247 and FASLG with activated pathway levels, their overall survival was significantly better than those that did not (log-rank P=0.00098).
-Moreover, dividing the same set of patients by the activation of all seven proteins (Figure 3D) or individual proteins (Supplementary Figure 9B) also produced overall survival advantages in all cases but with log-rank P ranging from 0.0033 to 0.17.
-Similar analysis revealed the same trend using the measure of progression-free survival (Supplementary Figure 10).
-The good correlation with patient overall survival and reduced tumor progression indicated potential clinical implications of these seven proteins individually and collectively.
+In particular, when patients had both CD247 and FASLG with activated pathway levels, their overall survival was significantly better than those that did not (log-rank p=0.00098).
+Moreover, dividing the same set of patients by the activation of all seven proteins (Figure 3D) or individual proteins (Supplementary Figure 9B) also produced overall survival advantages in all cases but with log-rank p ranging from 0.0033 to 0.17.
+Similar analysis revealed the same trend using the measure of progression-free survival, where patients with the activation of the seven proteins often experience reduced tumor progression, although the association is not as strong as that observed with overall survival in terms of log-rank p (Supplementary Figure 10).
+Notably, TYK2 and IL12RB1 have been identified by others as associating with HNSCC patient prognosis (He et al., 2022; Chen et al., 2022).
+CD28, CD86, CD247, and FASLG have been previously shown to be part of small gene sets that are prognosis-related in HNSCC patients (Zhu et al., 2022; Wang et al., 2022; Chi et al., 2022; de Vos et al., 2020).
+The good association with patient overall survival and reduced tumor progression indicated potential clinical implications of these seven proteins individually and collectively.

 Independent validation set confirmed MPAC’s immune response group and key proteins